 Read about the ethnic groups and how they came to Vietnam:

 Religion: There is no official religion, but most people are Buddhist.

 There are about 6 million Catholics, with minor religions being Muslim, then Protestant, Hoa Hao, and Cao Dai.
 These latter two are both Vietnamese religions.

-Traditional folk religions in which people worship gods, goddesses and their ancestors are not organised religions but are practised by a large section of the Vietnamese people.
+Traditional folk religions in which people worship gods, goddesses and ancestors are not organised religions but are beliefs practiced by a large section of the population.

 - The area of Vietnam is 329, 566 square kilometres, more than half of it hilly and mountainous.

 - Highest mountain: Fan si Pan (3143 metres)

 - Longest river: Mekong (4200 kilometres)

 Climate: tropical, hot, wet and humid, but because the country is so long there are three different climate areas between the north and south.
 It is always cooler in the mountain areas.
 Strong winds called monsoons blow from China and bring dry weather from October to March.
 From May to September, the monsoons come from across the ocean, causing floods.
 In summer, violent tropical storms, called typhoons, form over the Pacific Ocean and bring thunderstorms, high winds, crashing waves and heavy rain.
 Average rainfall each year: between 120 and 300 cms.

 Time difference from Australian Eastern Standard Time: 3 hours behind